 The aesthetics of a keyboard aren’t all that important, but some people would like their keyboard to stand out on the desk.
 Some boards might not have flashy RGB but if it doesn’t go with their setup they probably won’t buy it.

 While these all have comfort in mind thanks to their design, some offer wrist support with padding and others bring RGB into the mix.
-What you choose is ultimately down your personal preference, so make sure you grab a board with features tailored to your needs.
+What you choose is ultimately down to your personal preference, so make sure you grab a board with features tailored to your needs.

 Our Best Split Keybaords For Gaming